ngmy/laravel-job-response/README.md

 By default a `ExceptionResponse` object is created.
 However, this can lead to some extra boilerplate code to handle this, so instead we've an optional method available that will re-throw these exceptions.

-To enable this, use the Facade to update the `throwExceptionOnFailure` flag
+To enable this, use the Facade to update the `throwExceptionOnFailure` flag:

 ```php
 use Williamjulianvicary\LaravelJobResponse\Facades\LaravelJobResponse;